AndreaWolff/AndroidNanoDegreePopularMoviesPart2/README.md

 <h1>Android Nanodegree Popular Movies - Part 2</h1>

 <b>Project Overview</b>
 <p>Welcome back to Popular Movies!
-In this Second and Final Part, I added additional functionality to the app I built in Part 1.</p>
+In this Second and Final Part, I added additional functionality to the app built in Part 1.</p>
-<p>Recall from Part 1, we developed a User Interface that presented the user with a grid of movie posters, allowed users to change sort order,
-and presented the Movie Details of a selected movie.</p>
+<p>Recall from Part 1, we developed a User Interface that displayed the user with a grid of movie posters, allowing them to change the sort order from Popular to Top-Rated Movies, it also displayed the Movie Details of that selected movie.</p>
-<p>These additional features include:
+<p>The below additional features have now been included:
 <ul>
-  <li>Allowing the user play and share trailers</li>
+  <li>Allowing the user play and share Movie Trailers</li>
     <ul>
       <li>in the YouTube app, or</li>
       <li>in a web browser</li>